Americano (song): Recording and composition

 "Americano" was written and produced by Gaga with Garibay and DJ White Shadow.
 The song was the first collaboration between Gaga, Garibay and White Shadow.
-It is composed in the key of F minor with a free tempo of 72 beats per minute.
+It is composed in the key of F harmonic minor with a free tempo of 72 beats per minute.
 Gaga's vocals range from the notes of E3 to D♭5 and the song follows a basic sequence of Fm–B♭m6/C–C7 as its chord progression.
 "Americano" is a mariachi, house, and techno track, with elements of Latin music.
 Featuring instrumentation from flamenco guitar and castanet, the track has a "disco-ready" beat accompanied by horns and a classical violin and rave bass.
 The tune of "Mambo Italiano" is featured in the beginning of the song.

 Lyrically it talks about the Prop 8 and the immigration laws, and sounds like a pop song comparable to the work of Judy Garland, with Gaga claiming that she sees influence from French chanson singer Édith Piaf.
 The singer wanted to "go big" with the composition including genres like mariachi as well as Latin percussions.
 She wanted to rebuke the claim in the music industry that Latin music was "a bit cheesy" and so the song took on a full Mexican form.
 The campy nature of the track had allusions to the disco version of "Don't Let Me Be Misunderstood" (1964) by Santa Esmeralda.
 The lyrics also have allusions to a lesbian-themed marriage in Mexico, with the pro-immigrant message told through a love story set in California.